strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 ![Connection Details](assets/connection_details.png)

 <!-- ------------------------ -->
-## Getting To Know the Snowflake REST SQL Connector
+## Getting to Know the Snowflake REST SQL Connector
 Duration: 10

 After you configure the authentication for Snowflake, you can implement the functions of the connector by using the provided activities in microflows.